paprikka/sonnet.io/src/site/posts/sit/index.md

 I try to meditate every day in the morning.
 For me it’s a form of mental hygiene and a “spiritual” practice only in terms of connecting with something bigger than us (nature, not religion).
 One of the types of meditation I practise, called [shi-nè](https://en.wikipedia.org/wiki/Samatha-vipassana), is quite challenging because it involves learning how to detach yourself from the voice in your head _without_ focusing on anything else in particular like breath or music.

-{% pic "./imgs/floating.png", "" %}
+{% fig "./imgs/floating.png", "A red ballon with a face peeking out of a hole in the ground, looking up longingly towards a bunch of tiny people, dressed as if they were going to work, holding suitcases.
+One of those characters looks like an angel.
+They have little pieces of thread attached to their feet, which makes them resemble balloons." %}
-_Be comfortable with being, sitting down, uninvolved.<br>
+Be comfortable with being, sitting down, uninvolved.<br>
-There’s no anchor, but there isn’t anywhere to go, either._
+There’s no anchor, but there isn’t anywhere to go, either.
+{% endfig %}

 > The simple instruction for shi-ne is to maintain presence of awareness without focusing on anything, that is, remain uninvolved with whatever arises in mind
 > <cite>[source](https://vajrayananow.com/shi-ne-meditation)</cite>

-{% pic "./imgs/away.png", "" %}

 The  point here is that this  can quickly get both frustrating and boring.
 Our brain constantly looks for things to focus on, it abhors a vacuum.
 So the positive effects of this exercise take time to manifest.
 And maintaining a habit that initially feels _unpleasant_ is hard.

 Remember earlier when I said that although sitting down and doing nothing can be unpleasant at first, when you finish for some strange reason you feel better?
 It turns out,  you benefit from habits more if you take some time to reflect on them after you’re done.
 It also makes them easier to stick, by teaching us to associate reward with an initially annoying  activity.

+{% pic "./imgs/away.png", "A red ballon with a face peeking out of a hole in the ground, looking up longingly towards a little black hole in the ceiling.
+It looks as if another balloon just escaped through that hole, since we can still see a little thread in it.
+Perhaps it's the same baloon, looking at himself from the past." %}

 That’s why the timer in _Sit._ is gentler than a regular snooze button.
 It lets me wind down and reflect without aggressively throwing me back into my regular routine like an alarm clock would.
 And it gives me more control over my meditation schedule: I still know how much time has passed but I can afford to spend another minute or two on it .